arathore14/pythonSlackAutomation/README.md

 ## Tasks In Progress:
 ### -Spike on which Python Modules used, for integrating with Slack:
 ### ---Use those Python Modules to upload a Python file to Slack
+### -Spike on how to integrate with slack using a API/Session Key